jthacker/terseparse/readme.md

 - Subparser names and descriptions are displayed in help messages
 - Arguments in subparsers are added to all childer parsers
 - Debugging of the parser can be done at runtime
+- Unique namespace for arguments, no conflicts with other properties

 ## Usage
+This example is taken from the argparse [documentation](https://docs.python.org/3/library/argparse.html#example)
 ```python
 p = Parser('cmd', 'Process some integers',
     Arg('integers', 'an integer for the accumulator',